evothings/arduino-workfile/readme.md

 There are plans to port this script to GNU/Linux and OSX.

 This script uses parts of the "workfile" system created by MoSync.
-It is licensed to you under the terms of the GNU General Public License, version 2.
+It is licensed under the terms of the GNU General Public License, version 2.